-Three main screens updated for usability
+Three screens updated for usability

 This was particularly interesting to me as I watched several participants in the usability tests struggle reading the small type and buttons in the app.

 Making sense of the insights

 In order to organize and then prioritize pain points of Audible’s customers, I mapped insights from each session.
 This affinity map highlights common ground and hot spots.